 15 pts - Build and consume your own web service using a third-party platform (i.e Firebase)

 - Your app uses a web service that requires some level of serious customization.
 A good example is Firebase, a mobile-ready cloud-based database you can use for free.
+A login feature that uses Firebase counts for this rubric item.
 (15: Excellent, 12: Good, 9: Reasonable, 6: Has issues, 3: Poor, 0: Does not work)

 10 pts - Consume a pre-built web service

 - Your app consumes some readily-available data source, such as weather or stock prices.
+This feature must make sense in the context of the app (i.e. randomly loading the weather in an app that doesn't need is not sufficient).
 (10: Excellent, 8: Good, 6: Reasonable, 4: Has issues, 2: Poor, 0: Does not work)

 20 pts - Data storage using Core Data (iOS) or SQLite (Android)

 - Your app stores data locally in a relational-type database model.
 (20: Excellent, 16: Good, 12: Reasonable, 8: Has issues, 4: Poor, 0: Does not work)

 15 pts - Data storage using file read/write or data serialization read/write